J4n1X/elecSim/README.md

 ## ToDos
 Sorted in order of how important I deem them to the proper function of the game.
-  - Add editing tools: Area selection, copy, cut, paste, move around
+  - Add editing tools: Area selection, copy, cut, paste, move around (DONE!)
-  -
+  - Write more tests
   - Draw Sprites for the tiles instead of just drawing them out of primitives
   - Dispatch game logic to another thread so there's more time to render for more tiles
   - Implement compression for save files